Agalpur: Education

 Agalpur (Raj) is one of the important education hub in the balangir district.
 It has got enough facilities for higher education like Agalpur Degree (+3) Science College, Agalpur (It is a newly established college situated on the outskirts of Agalpur, i.e. Shruti Vihar.) presently only Arts courses are being offered affiliated to sambalpur university.
 The enormous effort of Shri Purna Chandra Meher (founder president of the college & Ex-sarpanch of Agalpur Gram Panchayat, Agalpur) become a reality as the institute came into Grant-in-Aid (G.I.A) fold from 24 December 2013 and created its first landmark in its journey.
 Another institute Agalpur (junior) Science College (The college came into G.I.A. fold from 25 May 1991 during the session 01-June-1994) is situated in the village Agalpur provides intermediate in arts (+2) education.
 Agalpur Panchayat Samiti College situated at the village Roth (about 2 km from Agalpur Village) facilitates intermediate and graduate-level education.
 It came into G.I.A fold during the session 1988–89 on 18 August 1983.

 Two High Schools namely Panchayat High School, Agalpur (Raj), S.K.
 Girls High School are present for better education of students of Agalpur (Raj) and villages around Agalpur.
 Every day hundreds of students from the nearby villages come to Agalpur (Raj) for education purposes.

 For primary Education Agalpur has one of the oldest school in the area established in 1880, now it is known as Govt.
 Nodal U.P.
 School.
 Agalpur has also a developing Saraswati Sishu Mandir near to Panchayat Office.

 For Computer education Agalpur MCC (Marvellous Computer Centre) Academy, present near to +2 College Road (Bagpada)Agalpur area and offering all regular and modular computer course.

 Banks, hospital and offices

-Agalpur village is well reached with a branch of Punjab National Bank (a Nationalized Bank), mini Branch/customer service outlet of State Bank of India and A well-furnished branch of Utkal Gramin Bank in its credit.
+Agalpur village is well connected with a branch of Punjab National Bank (a nationalized bank), a mini branch/customer service outlet of the State Bank of India, and a well-furnished branch of Utkal Gramin Bank.

-Agalpur is well developed with basic amenities with offices of Sub-post Office of Indian Post (PIN- 767022).
-A newly inaugurated Tahasil Office is situated near the Nodal UP school.
-Considering health care, Agalpur is rich with a Community Health Centre (C.H.C) under the National Rural Health Mission (NRHM).
-Further, a fire station and police out-post are functioning at Agalpur.
+Agalpur is well developed with basic amenities, including a Sub-Post Office of India Post (PIN – 767022) and a newly inaugurated Tahasil Office located near the Nodal UP School.
+In terms of healthcare, Agalpur has a Community Health Centre (C.H.C) under the National Rural Health Mission (NRHM).

+A fire station and police station are also functioning at Agalpur.
+The Agalpur Police Station (Thana) was inaugurated on 9 January 2023 by the Hon’ble Chief Minister of Odisha, Shri Naveen Patnaik, through video conference.